 The points which are used in the common fit are shown in gray, other points are shown in colors.
-Overall, points shown in gray, demonstrate reasonable agreement with unity, although at high-\pT \qum spectra tend to rise deviating by up to a factor of 2, somewhat similar to what can be seen in Ref.~\cite{Grigoryan:2017gcg}.
-Increasing $n(\sqs)$ can partially solve this problem, however, further optimizing the fit would be difficult without knowing the prompt components in heavier species.
+Overall, points shown in gray demonstrate reasonable agreement with unity, although at high-\pT \qum spectra tend to rise deviating by up to a factor of 2, somewhat similar to what can be seen in Ref.~\cite{Grigoryan:2017gcg}.
+Increasing $n(\sqs)$ can partially solve this problem, however, further optimizing the fit would be difficult without knowing the prompt components in the cross sections of heavier species.
 Taking this into account, and also given the ranges that the measurements cover in particle mass and \pT, the agreement to a common fit shown in the plot can be considered sufficient for the purposes of this analysis.

 The upper panel of Figure~\ref{fig:common_fit} compares results measured for \ochm and \obtm with the results of the common fit.
 Individual \ohf measurements are vertically scaled with arbitrarily-chosen factors in the range 0.5--5 for the clarity of the plot.
-Difference in the slopes reflects the observation that \obtm has harder spectra, compared to \ochm and other particles, as seen in Figure~\ref{fig:individual_fits}.
+Differences in the slopes are expressions of the observation that \obtm has harder spectra, compared to \ochm and other particles, as seen in Figure~\ref{fig:individual_fits}.